tectonic/embeddable-boilerplate/README.md

 # Embeddable Boilerplate Repo

 Hello and welcome to the boilerplate repository for the Embeddable.
-If you haven't already gone through the [Onboarding Repo](https://github.com/embeddable-hq/onboarding), we **strongly recommend** doing so first.
-Seriously.
-It'll take three hours or less and you'll be so happy you did it.
-[Go now!](https://github.com/embeddable-hq/onboarding)
+If you haven't already familiarized yourself with [our documentation](https://docs.embeddable.com), we strongly recommend you do so first!

 ### Installation